Sigmund Zeisler: Childhood, marriage and legal education

-Zeisler graduated from Northwestern University Law School in 1884.
+Zeisler graduated from the Northwestern University School of Law in 1884.

 Personal life

 In 1885 he married his second cousin Fannie Bloomfield, sister of philologist Maurice Bloomfield and the aunt of linguist Leonard Bloomfield.
 The Zeislers had three sons: Leonard Bloomfield Zeisler, Paul Bloomfield Zeisler, and Ernest Bloomfield Zeisler (married to Claire Zeisler).
 After Fannie Bloomfield-Zeisler's death in 1927, Zeisler married Amelia Spellman in 1930.
-He died in 1931.
+He died at Michael Reese Hospital in Chicago on June 4, 1931.

 Professional career

-In 1886-1887, Zeisler was co-counsel for the defendants in the Anarchist cases, popularly known as the Haymarket cases.
+In 1886-1887, Zeisler was co-counsel for the defendants in the anarchist cases, popularly known as the Haymarket cases.
 Zeisler was a progressive and was a member of the American Anti-Imperialist League, the Municipal Voters' League, and the Civil Service Reform Association.

 Zeisler was a writer and lectured on legal topics.
 Zeisler was a member of the Chicago Literary Club, The Little Room, Book and Play and the Cliff Dwellers Club.